Soluto/python-flask-sklearn-docker-template/README.md

 # Run on docker
-docker build . -t <some tag name>
+docker build . -t {some tag name}
-detached : docker run -p 3000:5000 -d <some tag name>
+detached : docker run -p 3000:5000 -d {some tag name}
-interactive (recommended for debug): docker run -p 3000:5000 -it <some tag name>
+interactive (recommended for debug): docker run -p 3000:5000 -it {some tag name}

 # Run on local computer